deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_6_0.png)

-> 🔼 The figure illustrates HART's framework, decomposing continuous image tokens into discrete tokens processed by a scalable autoregressive transformer and residual tokens handled by a lightweight residual diffusion module, then combining them for image generation.
+> 🔼 The figure illustrates HART's framework, which decomposes continuous image tokens into discrete tokens (modeled by a scalable autoregressive transformer) and residual tokens (modeled by residual diffusion), then sums them for image generation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: HART is an efficient hybrid autoregressive image generation framework.
 It decomposes continuous image tokens into two components: 1) a series of discrete tokens modeled by a scalable-resolution (up to 1024px) autoregressive transformer, and 2) residual tokens modeled by a lightweight residual diffusion (37M parameters and 8 steps) module.
 The final image representation is the sum of these two components.